-Today, the Gallery holds in trust the world’s largest public collection of modern and contemporary Inuit art.
+Today, WAG-Qaumajuq holds in trust the world’s largest public collection of modern and contemporary Inuit art.
 Other areas of note include historical and contemporary Canadian art, historical British and European art, decorative art, and photography.
 Explore the constantly evolving collection, reflecting the combined efforts of generations of curators, researchers, collectors, donors, and artists.

 American & European Art